mas-bandwidth/udp/001/README.md

 Each client is on its own thread, and sleeps for 10ms before sending each packet.
 I believe we see ~9100 packets per-second sent because the sleeps run a bit long, on average.

-Somewhere around 400-500 packets per-second we start to see some drops.
+Somewhere around 400-500 clients I start to see some drops.

 At 1000 clients, I see signficant packet loss: